The Woodbridge police officer who was in Philadelphia is going to see a big Rangers game, courtesy of the head honchos at Madison Square Garden.

 Mantz, who grew up in Woodbridge and now resides in the Princeton area, said his contacts on the Woodbridge police force told him that Auricchio is going to need facial surgery for his injuries.

-Meanwhile, Philadelphia police are still looking for as many as eight suspects who were on a cell phone video made by a bystander of the beat down.
+Meanwhile, for as many as eight suspects who were on a cell phone video made by a bystander of the beat down.
 A Philadelphia website, Crossing Broad, obtained an HD version of the video and enhanced it so the faces of some of the suspects is more visible.

 With all that, the tickets for the Rangers-Devils game will be a welcome relief for Auricchio, who has been a huge Rangers fan most of his life.